tobiasuihlein/hospital_register/README.md

 ## Data Analysis and Visualization

-- **Streamlit App**: An interactive web application was developed using Streamlit to present the data and analysis.
+**Streamlit App**: An interactive web application was developed using Streamlit to present the data and analysis.
+The app is still work in progress and not yet deployed.

 - **Focus**: The analysis highlights comparisons between different types of hospital providers (public, private, non-profit).
 - **Visualizations**: Charts and graphs are used to provide insights and facilitate a better understanding of the data.